-The purpose of sick leave is to provide an officer with protection against loss of income due to personal sickness or injury that prevents the performance of normal job duties.
-Officers may occasionally use accrued sick leave for the care of dependents of their household who may be afflicted with a short-term illness when no other person is available to provide care.
+The purpose of sick leave is to provide an Officer with protection against loss of income due to personal sickness or injury that prevents the performance of normal job duties.
+Officers may use accrued sick leave for illness, injury, or medical appointments of his child, stepchild, spouse, domestic partner, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent.
+Per the Family Medical Leave Act (FMLA), other provisions shall be made if the dependent requires extended care.occasionally use accrued sick leave for the care of dependents of their household who may be afflicted with a short term illness when no other person is available to provide care.
 Other provisions shall be made if the dependent requires extended care.
-Sick leave is not to be considered a privilege that an employee may use at his discretion, but shall be allowed only in cases of actual sickness or disability of the employee, or to meet physical examination appointments or other sickness prevention measures, which prevents him from working.
-If an employee demonstrates a pattern of sick leave use, the employee may be required to file a physician's certificate of illness.
+Sick leave is not to be considered a privilege that an employee may use at his discretion, but shall be allowed only in cases of actual sickness or disability of the employee, or those specified above, or to meet physical examination appointments or other sickness prevention measures, which prevents him from working.
+If an employee demonstrates a pattern of sick leave use, the employee may be required to file a physician's certificate to substantiate the illness of the Officer, Officer's child, stepchild, spouse, domestic partner, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent.of illness.